 Bentley Continental GT Convertible review

-The Continental GTC is the world's fastest four-seat convertible, and thanks to Bentley's craftsmanship the most luxurious too
+The Continental GT Convertible is the world's fastest four-seat soft-top, and thanks to Bentley's craftsmanship the most luxurious too

-However, it's the attention to detail that set the Continental GTC apart from its rivals, with a beautifully crafted interior that's a joy to look at and supremely comfortable to sit in.
-And despite its massive bulk - the GTC tips the scales at 2.5 tonnes - it's also surprisingly rewarding to drive, especially in V8 S mode.
+However, it’s still the attention to detail that sets the Continental GT Convertible apart from its rivals, with a beautifully crafted interior that's a joy to look at and supremely comfortable to sit in.
+And despite its massive bulk - the car tips the scales at 2.5 tonnes - it's also surprisingly rewarding to drive, especially in V8 S mode.